 Amazon offers a variety of advertisement products to give you control over who or what your ad is targeting, as well as where your ad can appear.
 Sponsored Display Ads (formerly “Product Display Ads”) are a unique remarketing advertisement product from Amazon that allows you to show your ad to consumers who have previously viewed your product or similar products, used search terms relevant to your product, or purchased from you.

 Back in 2019, Amazon built Sponsored Display to empower vendors and agencies of all sizes who sell on Amazon to expand their reach and results using display advertising that is easy to create and manage.

-Sponsored Display Ads (SPAs) are CPC display ads that can boost visibility for your product’s details page and can even target your competitor’s products on Amazon.
+Sponsored Display Ads are display ads that can boost visibility for your product’s details page and can even target your competitor’s products on Amazon.
 In fact, product targeting is encouraged.